-In the early fall of 2018, I visited a retrospective exhibition of a well-known Spanish photographer, Carlos Canovas.
+In 2018, I visited a retrospective exhibition of a well-known Spanish photographer, Carlos Canovas.
 There was a section of photographs taken in the early 90s at the Ria de Bilbao, then a heavy industry zone along the banks of the estuary of the river Nervión.

-One of the recurring themes in my photography is the sea.
 Mr Canovas’ work inspired me to try for the first time to create a large project.
 I photographed the ports of Gijon, Aviles and Santander.
-In the end I could not resist to add Bilbao; and added the Nervion river estuary and the port.
+In the end I could not resist to add Bilbao, photographing the estuary and the port.

-The industrial activity behind these ports’ creation and growth is slowly waning.
-As I wrapped this project I realized that most of what I photographed will not exist 20 years down the road.
-In a way, Northern Lights is a registry of human print, showing transientness, a crossroads between an industrial past and a different future.
+The result is a work of night landscape with some documentary value, but mostly an emotional trip.
+As I wrapped this project I realised that most of what I photographed will not exist in a few years.
+Northern Lights is a registry of human print, showing transientness: a crossroads between an industrial past and an unknown but very different future.